Tis Jazz Fest 2026

 The Tis Jazz Festival presents the most exciting artists and bands from the current Basel jazz scene.
 Their diversity is shown year after year on the stage of the legendary Atlantis.
 If you want to get an idea of the current Basel jazz scene, come to the Tis Jazz Fest, where a total of six acts will play on two festival days.

-Tickets are CHF 45 in advance for seats, CHF 25 for standing room (CHF 5 discount for students).
+Tickets are CHF 45 (seated) or CHF 25 for standing room.
+Students receive a CHF 5 discount on both nights.

 Website